+Approximately 2-3% of the manuscripts are rejected without review based on formal criteria as they do not comply with the submission guidelines.
 Each manuscript is assigned to at least two peer reviewers.
 The journal follows a single-blind reviewing procedure.
-The period from submission to the first decision is up to 50 days.
-The approximate rejection rate is 20%.
-The final decision on the acceptance of a manuscript for publication is made by the Meeting of the Editorial Board.
+The period from submission to the first decision is up to five weeks.
+The approximate rejection rate is 25%.
+The final decision on the acceptance of a manuscript for publication is made by the Meeting of Editorial Board Members.

-If Editors, including the Editor-in-Chief, publish in the journal, they do not participate in the decision-making process for manuscripts where they are listed as co-authors.
+If Editors publish in the journal, they do not participate in the decision-making process for manuscripts where they are listed as co-authors.